dashpilot/dropdraft/README.md

 # <img src="img/dropbox.png" alt="Dropbox" width="30"/> Dropdraft - Dropbox as a blogging platform

 Use Netlify + Dropbox as a blogging platform.
 Every time you add or update a markdown file in Dropbox, Netlify automatically pulls the data from your Dropbox and builds a new version of your site.
 For the syncing I used [Netlibox](https://github.com/jimniels/netlibox) by Jim Nielsen.
-The example uses a simple handlebars template to render the markdown files, but you can edit scripts/build.js to work with your preferred static site generator or template engine.
+The included example uses a simple handlebars template to render the markdown files, but you can edit scripts/build.js to work with your preferred static site generator or template engine.

 Works with any app that supports Markdown, like: